philbowles/h4plugins/README.md

 # Introduction

+It is a simple fact of life that *successful* IOT Apps that are more than just a "blinky" require special programming techniques to do many things at once.
+It is also true that those techniques are complex and take a long time to learn, even for experienced programmers.
+H4Plugins is a method of getting you started in sophisticated IOT apps on ESP8266 / ESP32 without that steep learning curve.
+All the hard work has been done for you and you are left with a very simple event-driven framework into which you just drop the simple few lines of code that you want your app to do when "x" happens.

+More information on *why* this is the case and why event-driven programming is the solution can be found in the pre-requisite [H4](https://github.com/philbowles/H4) library.

 Think of [H4](https://github.com/philbowles/H4) and its plugins as "IOT Lego" or an "IOT Swiss Army Knife" (or both) to get your IOT app up and running in minutes rather than weeks.
-If you have some basic C / C++ experience then [H4](https://github.com/philbowles/H4) and H4Plugins are for you!
+If you have some basic C / C++ experience then [H4](https://github.com/philbowles/H4) and its H4Plugins are for you!
+Most get included with only a single line of code.

-H4Plugins includes modules for WiFi + OTA, Webserver, MQTT, numerous common types of GPIO handling (e.g. debouncing, rotary encoders), Amazon Alexa voice control, NTP synchronisation, device presence detection, logging to remote MySQL server and extensive diagnostics.
+H4Plugins has plug-in modules for WiFi + OTA, Webserver, MQTT, numerous common types of GPIO handling (e.g. debouncing, rotary encoders), Amazon Alexa voice control, NTP synchronisation, device presence detection, logging to remote MySQL server and extensive diagnostics.
 By "plugging " together only the required modules, you can rapidly build your own custom firmware or IOT app.
-Everything you build will be stable and responsive: the plugins work together to allow multiple simultaneous processes to run, so ***no more WDT resets***!
+Everything you build will be stable and responsive, with a bultin control panel: the plugins work together to allow multiple simultaneous processes to run, so ***no more WDT resets***!
 As your experience grows you can extend your app / firmware with H4Plugins' well-documented API and runtime command system.

 ---